 3. A proclamation issued by the state fire marshal pursuant to this section shall notprohibit a supervised, controlled burn for which a permit has been issued by the fire chief of the fire district where the burn will take place, the use of outdoor fireplaces, barbecue grills, properly supervised landfills, or the burning of trash in incinerators or trash burners made of metal, concrete, masonry, or heavy one-inch wire mesh, with no openings greater than one square inch.

 Yes.
 Online payment is available for Newton Fire Department ambulance service billing.
-Select "Pay a Bill" under the "I Want To..." menu to make a credit card payment online or click here.
+There are two ways to pay:

 There is free parking in the lot on the west side of the library and on the streets surrounding the library.

 We recommend citizens advise us if they are leaving town and their residence will be unoccupied.
 You may read more about the program online.

 The civil and criminal cases are different.
 Even if the police won’t file criminal charges, you can still go ahead with the civil case.
 In the civil case, you tell what happened in the request for a temporary protective order.
 At the hearing, you will have the opportunity to testify under oath as to what happened.
 Anyone else who saw what happened may also testify.
 Then the defendant may testify.
 The Judge may find one of you more credible as a witness than the other.
 The defendant may have a history of abusive behavior.